-Override ownCloud's default quota for LDAP users who do not have a quota set in the Quota Field, e.g., 15 GB.
-Please bear in mind the following, when using these fields to assign user quota limits.
-It should help to alleviate any, potential, confusion.
+Override ownCloud's default quota for LDAP users who do not have a quota set in the Quota Field.

-- 1. After installation ownCloud uses an unlimited guota by default. - 2.
+- 1. After installation ownCloud uses an unlimited quota by default. - 2.
 Administrators can modify this value, at any time, in the user management page. - 3.
 However, when an LDAP quota is set it will override any values set in ownCloud. - 4.
 If an LDAP per/attribute quota is set in the active directory, it will override the LDAP Quota Default value.